Jellali12/Fiware/README.md

 # Project Goal
 Beside of Orange OpenSource project https://github.com/Orange-OpenSource/fiware-openlpwa-iotagent and ATOS Research & Innovation https://github.com/Atos-Research-and-Innovation/IoTagent-LoRaWAN , we are a small students group of Sup'Com Engeneering School http://www.supcom.mincom.tn/Fr/accueil_46_3 with the help of Tritux www.tritux.com and ipnets www.ipnets.com.tn companies

+# Introduction

+Our group is made by six interns.
+We have a common task to achieve which is the installation of the IoT platform Fiware, which functionalities will be detailed further in this tuorial.
+Once this latter is in place, each one of us, the six interns, has a personal task within: device management, insuring communications using the LoRaWAN protocol, visualizing the data that circulates in the network and developing security schemes and algorithms for the system to be well protected.

 # Used HW SW

 - dev and test server : Docker on Vmware ESi